marcpabst/bayesian-mice-decisions/notes/background.md

 The sum over all possible end states at $t$ is sufficient to compute the likelihood of the observation sequence $y_1, \ldots, y_t$.

 $$\mathrm{L}(y_1, \ldots, y_t) = \sum_{i=1}^{K} \alpha_{t}(i)$$

-### Point Estimates
-The forward algoritm can be combined with the so-called backward algorithm to compute the probability of a particular latent state at time $t$ (the process is then fittingly termed forward-backward-algorithm).
-This information can then be used in an interative procedure known as expectation maximization (EM) to find the maximum likelihood (ML) or maximum a posteriori (MAP) estimate of the observation sequence.
-EM works by repeatedly finding the most likely state sequence (E-step) and subsequently maximizing the likelihood by adjusting the other parameters (M-step).

-Other options include direct Maximal Likelihood estimation a Variational Bayes estimations.

-### Full Baysian Inference
-#### Markov Chain Monte Carlo Sampling
-Markov Chain Monte Carlo (MCMC) procedures such as Gibb's sampling or Hamitonian Monte Carlo (HMC) can be used to sample from the posterior distributions.

-- $K$: Number of different states
-- $P$: Number of predictors for transitions model.
-- $M$: Number of predictors for observation model.